Monday, 31 March 2025

 Southern Ocean

 This will be my last journal entry for the trip.
-Barring vessels in distress lost refugee ships or pirates, we should have an uneventful voyage from here and be making our way back up the Derwent River towards Hobart in about six days’ time.
+Barring vessels in distress, lost refugee ships, or pirates, we expect to have an uneventful voyage from here and we will be making our way up the Derwent River towards Hobart and home in about six days’ from now.

 We had a competition to design a voyage tee-shirt.
 My contribution was to offer to have Collex pay for them if we could put our logo on the sleeve.
 I think it was Tamara who came up with the winning design.

 I mentioned yesterday about the Antarctic waste problems and the many challenges it presents.
 But what else did we learn from the voyage?
 Well, perhaps more than anything we learned about the human relations aspect of such a voyage.
-Being thrown together with a wide variety of people and personalities, even for this short period of time, has provided a great opportunity to learn something about people’s characters as well as our own.
-I spent nearly ten years on board ship during my marine engineering career but that was a long time ago and from today's perspective of a reasonably comfortable lifestyle, with plenty of personal space whenever it is needed, this kibbutz-style of living three to a cabin (four at one stage) and the sharing all facilities takes some getting used to.
-I never really feel I’m on my own until I draw the curtain in the evening on the 2 metre long by 1.2-metre-wide capsule which is my bunk.
+Being thrown together with a wide variety of people and personalities, even for this short period of time, has provided an opportunity to learn something about people’s characters as well as our own.
+I spent nearly ten years on board ship during my marine engineering career, but that was a long time ago and from today's perspective of a reasonably comfortable lifestyle, with plenty of personal space whenever it is needed, this kibbutz-style of living three to a cabin (four at one stage) and the sharing of all facilities takes getting used to.
+I never really feel actually on my own until I draw the little sliding curtain on the 2 metre long by 1.2-metre-wide capsule which is my bunk.
 There is no escape.
-If I decide to go to the bar for a drink, or to the ship’s gym (sadly, not something I have done often enough) or to the video room to watch a movie, or the conference room to check or write an e-mail, I share the same space, with the same people with whom I have had breakfast, lunch and dinner.
-And yet it’s not so bad.
+If I go to the bar for a drink, or to the ship’s gym (sadly, not something I have done often enough) or to the video room to watch a movie, or the conference room to check or write an e-mail, I share the same space, with the same people with whom I have had breakfast, lunch and dinner.
+And yet it really is not a bad thing.
 This has been a remarkably happy and friendly voyage, and there is something agreeable about the experience of strangers becoming friends and of unfamiliar faces becoming familiar.
 On the way south, we were a comparatively small group of 40 expeditioners and 20 crew and the eight days it took us to get to Casey, provided ample time for us to become a friendly community.
 We shared a barbecue on the Trawl Deck and had a great time on Christmas Day.
 We enjoyed the fun of watching a hirsute bunch of people become follicly challenged as they shaved their heads for Camp Quality, and we had the opportunity to learn a lot about the different reasons we all had for coming on the voyage.
-There were wintering expeditioners on their way to face 14 months of isolation, marine scientists carrying out work enroute and individuals like Yann and myself who had some project involvement, for which a visit to Casey would provide valuable information in carrying out their various tasks.
+There were wintering expeditioners on their way to face 14 months of isolation; marine scientists carrying out work enroute; and individuals like Yann and myself who had some project involvement and for which a visit to Casey provided valuable information in carrying out their tasks.

 Once we arrived in Casey, we were overwhelmed by all the new faces.
 We, who had been comfortable in our ship-board environment were suddenly the visitors; the interlopers who were invading the space of the fifty or so expeditioners who made up the 2001 Casey summerers and winterers.
 We joined them in the Red Shed for meals and socialised with them in Splinters Lounge, but we knew that we were the round-trippers who were now taking up room in their territory.
-Then we left Casey, and those fifty or so Caseyites came with us, leaving behind the fourteen 2002 winterers that had come south with us.
-The ship was now not so quiet and we who’d had the luxury of being the sole occupants of a four-berth cabin, were now three to a room.
+Then we left Casey, and those fifty or so Caseyites came with us, leaving behind the next lot of winterers who had travelled south with us.
+The ship was now not so quiet and we, who’d had the luxury of being the sole occupants of a four-berth cabin, were now three to a room.

 Then the decision was made to turn left, instead of right when we came out of the ice.
 We weren’t going home after all, or at least not just yet.
 First, we had to see what help we could give Polar Bird, a few days away to the west of us.
 It was during this time that those strange Caseyites who had joined us, turned out not to be so strange after all.
 Those odd people with names like Critter and Fishbuster and Pepé, with their green and orange hair and their familiarity with each other, started to appear normal and friendly people, and quite a pleasure to be with.
 Is it something special about the type of people who come to the Antarctic, or is it true of people everywhere?
 I guess it’s because living and working in the cities and towns and in the busy world of today, the only people we really need to know well are our immediate families and friends and that anyone else is just a bystander.